loopmode/crosslink/README.md

 /my-app/workspaces/common/packages/common-api
 /my-app/workspaces/common/packages/common-utils
 ...
 ```

 Thanks to yarn workspaces, each package can access its siblings already: Any client package can require any other client package, any server package can require any other server package, etc.

-Now consider that `/my-app/.cross-link` contains this:
+Now consider that `/my-app/.crosslink` contains this:

 ```
 workspaces/common/packages/* -> workspaces/client/node_modules
 workspaces/common/packages/* -> workspaces/server/node_modules
 ```

-Running cross-link on this setup will create a symlink to each common package in both client and server workspaces.
+Running crosslink on this setup will create a symlink to each common package in both client and server workspaces.
 Effectively, any client package and any server package will be able to require any common package.
 Hooray!

 ### More control over yarn dependency hoisting